Geoinformatics-Lab/pyGIS/README.md

-# pyGIS - Geoinformatics Lab Fork
+# pyGILE - Python Geoinformatics Lab Environment

 This repository is a fork of [mmann1123/pyGIS](https://github.com/mmann1123/pyGIS), enhanced with organized setup instructions and Jupyter notebooks for geospatial analysis and GIS operations in Python.